protocol/launchpad/docs/protocol-labs-network/os-stewardship.md

 ### Sync Comms

 Though we aim for async comms, **sync time is also valuable for bringing multiple parties into agreement, focused problem-solving sessions, and early-stage project formation**.
-Sync time, or synchronous communication, is widely recognized to be face to face conversations, or phone and video communications.
+Sync time, or synchronous communication, is widely recognized to be face-to-face conversations, or phone and video communications.

 In time, this approach to comms builds momentum and enable us to: